 This is one great reason to rent.
 How often do you wish you could try a curriculum without having to pay for the whole set, and then decide you don’t like it?
 You can try out our curriculum here at Yellow House Book Rental by renting it.
 If you decide it is a good fit for you and your children, you have two choices. you can return the rented material after the year's use, or, you may choose to purchase it.
 (The purchase price will be the cost of the book, minus the rental fee that you have already paid.
 You win either way!!

-Chances are that if you have chosen to start homeschooling this year, your child is coming from public school to homeschool.
-Here are a post from one of my blogging friends that I know will help and encourage you!
+Here is a post from one of my blogging friends that I know will help and encourage you!
 6 Things No One Tells You About Homeschooling